chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``pressure x``, ``pressure y``, and ``pressure z`` parameters are used to define the X, Y, and Z coordinate offset of the pressure reference point relative to the center of the particle.
 These parameters are used when the ``assemble Navier-Stokes inside particles`` parameter is set to true to define the pressure reference point.

 * The ``radius`` parameter is used to define the radius of this particle.

+The following properties are used if the particle impact one of the boundaries of the domain or another particle.
+The effective properties used to calculate the impact force are calculated using a harmonic mean of the properties of the particle and the object it impacts.

+* The ``friction coefficient`` parameter is the coefficient of friction of the particle.
+This parameter is used to define the effective coefficient of friction between the wall and the particles.

+* The ``poisson ratio`` parameter is the Poisson's ratio of the particle's material.
+This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.

+* The ``restitution coefficient`` parameter is the restitution coefficient of the particles' material.
+This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.

+* The ``rolling friction coefficient`` parameter is the rolling friction coefficient of the particle.
+This parameter is used to define the effective rolling friction coefficient between the wall and the particles.
+The effective coefficient is calculated using a harmonic mean of the properties of the particles and the other objects it impacts.

+* The ``youngs modulus`` parameter is the Young's modulus of the particle's material.
+This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.